andreax79/xferx/zoo/pdp7/decsys/README.md

-DECSYS-7
+DECsys-7
 ========

 `GA` - Go Ahead is the prompt for the user to enter a command.

-`CONTENTS!` prints the program names and the initial block numbers of any of the following file types: System, Library, and Working
+`CONTENTS!` prints the program names and the initial block numbers of any of the following file types: System, Library, and Working(user)

+The DECsys-7 filesystem has two distinct directories:
+- Program Directory for system and user files
+- Library Directory for library subroutine files

+The system files are stored as contiguous files, while user and library files are stored as linked files.

+The users files can have three different "forks":
+- FORTRAN source code (FIODEC text)
+- Assembler source code (FIODEC text)
+- Relocatable binary code (18-bit words binary)
+The users files are stored as linked files.

 List System files: